szczyglis-dev/py-gpt/README.md

 *Agents*

 - `Max steps (per iteration)`: Max steps in one iteration before goal achieved.
-Default: 5.
+Default: 10.

 - `Max evaluation steps in loop`: Set the maximum evaluation steps to achieve the final result, 0 = infinity.
-Default: 5.
+Default: 3.

 - `Model for evaluation`: Model used for evaluation with score/percentage (loop).
 If not selected, then current active model will be used.

-- `Append and compare previous evaluation prompt in next evaluation`: If enabled, previous improvement prompt will be checked in next eval in loop.
+- `Append and compare the previous evaluation prompt in the next evaluation`: If enabled, previous improvement prompt will be checked in next eval in loop.
 Default: False.

 - `Split response messages`: Split response messages into separate context items in OpenAI Agents mode.
 Default: True.

-*General*
+*General / v2*

-- `Auto retrieve additional context from RAG`: Auto retrieve additional context from RAG at the beginning if the index is provided.
+- `Automatically retrieve additional context from RAG`: Automatically retrieves additional RAG context at the beginning of a run when an index is provided.
 Default: True.

+- `Show full tool-chain in Agents v2`: When enabled, the final Agents v2 response stores and displays the full sequence of normal tool calls executed across the workflow.
+Each call is shown as an expandable Request/Response pair.
+Internal orchestration and worker-management calls are excluded.
+Default: False.

+*Legacy*

-- `Display full agent output in chat view`: If enabled, then full output from agent will be displayed in chat window if agent is enabled.
+- `Display full agent output in chat view`: Controls whether the complete output from legacy agent modes is rendered in chat.
+This setting does not control the Agents v2 tool-chain display.
 Default: True.

-- `Display a tray notification when the goal is achieved.`: Displays a tray notification when an agent finishes or achieves its goal.
-Default: True.
+- `Display a tray notification when the goal is achieved.`: Shows a system tray notification when a legacy agent finishes or achieves its goal.
+This setting does not control Agents v2 workflow status or tool-chain rendering.
+Default: False.

 *Autonomous*